Here’s your one-stop list for ideas on what to do with the kids in Moncton, Dieppe, Riverview and surrounding areas in New Brunswick.

 Dieppe’s Rotary St-Anselme Park & Splash Pad offers awesome biking trails and options, too.

 The City of Moncton also offers free drop-in gym times for families, including a toddler time on most weekdays, at the Crossman Centre.
-You can find more free, drop-in toddler programming in this post.
+(You can find more free, drop-in toddler programming in this post; please note, it needs to be updated.)

 Stretch your creative side at these local spots: